jaigeye/find-CLSID/README.md

-# whoseCLSID
+# Find-CLSID

 A simple script intended to receive a CLSID input and output the correlated process name according to the local registry.

 This was created entirely to circumvent my laziness.
 If you are also lazy, check `Add as a Module`, `.psm1` file is also included.

 # Usage
-`powershell.exe -noprofile -executionpolicy bypass -file .\whoseCLSID.ps1`
+`powershell.exe -noprofile -executionpolicy bypass -file .\Find-CLSID.ps1`

 ![](Images/example.png)